 Virtually every site around the world is now connected to the system.

-The personalisation functionality is based on existing data drawn from the Workday HR management system already use in Eppendorf Group, as well as the Group’s user directory.
+The personalization functionality is based on existing data drawn from the Workday HR management system already use in Eppendorf Group, as well as the Group’s user directory.
 When logged in, an Eppendorf employee will see content filtered by their location or company, for example.
 Editorial staff manage new and existing permissions directly on the content by working with its metadata in FirstSpirit ContentCreator.
 To ensure that all employees can view the information relevant to them – based on their location or department, for example – editors can simulate all of the user permissions with the help of the Multi-Perspective-Preview (MPP).
 Where layouts prevent protected images from being hidden in their entirety, the open source tool ‘ImageMagick’ is now used to render these images unviewable.
 This ensures that page structure is retained and the flow of text is not interrupted.

 The relaunched Eppendorf Group intranet offers all of its employees worldwide an information portal that significantly improves internal communications.
-Thanks to the new options for content personalisation, the intranet has now become even more relevant and can be strategically deployed at any company location.
+Thanks to the new options for content personalization, the intranet has now become even more relevant and can be strategically deployed at any company location.